tliron/klab/environments/porch-demo/README.md

     kpt alpha rpkg pull "$BLUEPRINT" --namespace=porch-demo

-Run [`create-blueprint`](create-blueprint) to create a kpt package in our "blueprints" repository based on [this content](assets/blueprints/network-function/).
+Run [`create-blueprint`](create-blueprint) to create a kpt package in our "blueprints" repository based on [this content](assets/blueprints/network-function/), which we initialized with `kpt pkg init` and then modified.
 The lifecycle is:

 ### Create the draft